hi-ko/joplin-server-ubuntu-install/README.md

     ````
 6. test run.sh
 7. if run.sh works as expected you can use `joplin.service` to run joplin as a systemd service
+8. in the nginx folder you find an configuration example how to access the joplin server from your reverse proxy

 s.
 [Joplin Server pre-release is now available](https://discourse.joplinapp.org/t/joplin-server-pre-release-is-now-available/13605/176)